Get To Know The True Mirin: How Do You Use It?

 The Essence of Mirin: Japan's Sweet Rice Wine

 If you are a Japanese food enthusiast, you've likely heard about Mirin.
-You'll find various types of mirin in any Japanese markets, or an Asian grocery store.
-Many Japanese dishes use this Japanese rice wine.
+You'll find various types of mirin in Japanese markets and Asian grocery stores.
+Many Japanese dishes use this indigenous rice wine.

 The Difference Between Mirin and Cultured Rice Vinegar